 9

 The attack on Terra's house and the combined efforts of the Endeavour clan's guards and a private citizen to drive the invaders out became huge news.
 The invaders' identities were publicly stated to be unknown.
-While the reality was that Terra had run them off on her own, with no help from the guards, it was the type of detail that was sure to be classified immediately after an incident like that.
+While the reality was that Terra had run them off on her own, with no help from the guards, that was the type of detail that was sure to be classified immediately after an incident like that.
 Terra agreed to keep her mouth shut once the guards promised to reinforce security to prevent a repeat occurrence.

 Terra's silence had also been exchanged for her pillar boat's return.

 Unfortunately for the Council, that wasn't the case at all.
-Terra's pillar boat wasn't any different from the others, so naturally, the fishers using it didn't achieve any different results.
-Ultimately, that seemed to be the reason why the Council had given it back—since it was just an ordinary boat, they decided it was best to leave it with Terra and Diode.
+Terra's pillar boat wasn't anything special, so naturally, the fishers using it didn't achieve any special results.
+Ultimately, that seemed to be the reason why the Council gave it back—since it was just an ordinary boat, they decided it was best to leave it with Terra and Diode.
 Terra detested the lengths they'd gone to for that conclusion, but she forced herself to make peace with it.
+Well, I'm glad they gave it back, at least.

 The pillar boat operated by the unusual pair of novices began descending to FBB once again.
 They quietly set sail, without any grand ceremonies or public announcements.

 That's not to say the two conducted themselves quietly.
 The two worked on new fishing methods on one flight after another.
 At night, they emitted an intense light that lured a multitude of besshu.
-Splitting the pillar boat in two, the decompa sat in a larger part that flew in a holding pattern while the twister deftly caught besshu with the smaller part.
-In a mere two months, the two main pillars of their techniques—exceptional piloting and a 500-meter-wide form with a high glide ratio—allowed them to catch roughly 1,525,000 tonnes.
-Those entirely unrookielike numbers not only made Terra and Diode famous among all sixteen clans, but it also ranked them on par with the top three fishers for the first quarter of CC 304.
+Splitting the pillar boat in two, the decomper sat in a larger part that flew in a holding pattern while the twister deftly caught besshu using the smaller part.

-"If this is what praise brings, I'm in trouble..."Terra spread the profiles of suitors recommended by the Council of Elders across her table and sighed.
-"This really didn't turn out to be a favor.
-I guess it wasn't actually meant to be one from the start."
+“If this is what praise brings, I'm in trouble...”
+Terra spread the profiles of suitors recommended by the Council of Elders across her table and sighed.
+“This really didn't turn out to be a favor.
+I guess it wasn't actually meant to be one from the start.”

 Terra shook her head.
 “It doesn't matter if there's a good one or not.
 I'm not interested in marriage anymore.”